 All of these perks come at a small price: Capital One charges just $35 per authorized card user.
 A company can add unlimited authorized users, set and adjust employee spending limits, restrict transaction types and track and manage spending.

 Keep in mind, though, the One Card from Capital One is best suited for companies with more than $10 million in revenue.
-Otherwise, you may want to consider their Spark Business card instead.
+Otherwise, you may want to consider the Capital One Spark Cash for Business card instead.

 American Express offers several corporate credit cards that can be customized to fit each company’s needs.
 The Corporate Platinum Card, for example, is designed for senior executives and offers premium business travel benefits, including access to more than 1,200 airport lounges and an up to $200 airline fee credit.
-The card also comes with a hefty $395 annual fee.
+The card also comes with a hefty $550 annual fee.

 The Corporate Purchasing Card, on the other hand, is designed to provide simplicity and flexibility for a company’s everyday business spending.
 By offering a convenient way for employees and departments to purchase business goods and services, the card can decrease paper invoices and checks to help reduce processing costs.
 The Corporate Purchasing Card also does not charge an annual fee.